-Cross infection is the transfer of harmful microorganisms.
-Bacteria and viruses are among the most common.
+A cross infection is the transfer of harmful microorganisms, usually bacteria and viruses.
 The spread of infections can occur between people, pieces of equipment, or within the body.

-Cross infections are caused by:
+Cross infections can be caused by:

 - unsterilized medical equipment

-- bacteria from coughing and sneezing
+- coughing and sneezing

 - human contact

 - touching contaminated objects